 Particulars Date 1.
-Financial Year 1st April 2023 to 31st March 2024 2.
-Un-audited Financial Results Announcement will be made after the approval of the Board.
-3. Annual Financial Results Will be announced and published within 60 days from the end of financial year
+Financial Year 1st April 2024 to 31st March 2025 2.
+Quarterly/ Half Yearly Financial Results Announcement will be made after the approval of the Board 3.
+Annual Financial Results Will be announced and published within 60 days from the end of financial year c) Payment of Dividend

-Final Dividend details for financial year 2022-23
+Final Dividend details for financial year 2023-24

-The Board of Directors in its meeting held on 27th May 2023 has recommended a final dividend @ 78% i.e., INR 7.80 per Equity Share (on the face value of INR 10/- each) for the Financial Year

-2022-23, subject to approval of shareholders in the forthcoming Annual General Meeting of Company.
+The Board of Directors in its meeting held on 07th June 2024 has recommended a final dividend @ 78% i.e. ₹ 7.80 per Equity Share (on the face value of ₹ 10/- each) for the Financial Year 2023-24, subject to approval of shareholders in the forthcoming Annual General Meeting of Company.